odriverobotics/ODrive/docs/developer-guide.md

 * Make sure the rebase finishes, fixing any conflicts that may arise

 ### 4. Merge new STM32CubeMX code to your feature branch
-**TODO: Nobody has done this yet, these instructions are new.
-Please verify that this works as intended.**
 Simply merge the new state at `STM32CubeMX-end` into your feature branch.
 * `git checkout your-feature`
 * `git merge STM32CubeMX-end`